PaulieB14/ETH-contract-reviewer/README.md

 The **Contract Reviewer Substreams** package analyzes Ethereum data to extract and structure:

-- ✅ Contract usage patterns
+✅ Contract usage patterns
-- ✅ Smart contract events
-- ✅ Contract creation transactions
-- ✅ Wallet-to-contract interactions
+✅ Wallet interaction summaries
+✅ Daily on-chain activity trends

 All data is output in a format consumable by The Graph.